What is the Best Area to Stay in Bangkok?

-Located adjacent to the Banglamphu markets and the Chaophrya River make visiting any of Bangkok's tourist attractions very convenient.
+Located adjacent to the Banglamphu markets and the Chao Phraya River make visiting any of these Bangkok's tourist attractions very convenient.

-There is no BTS Skytrain access to this part of town, but there are plenty of taxis and tuk tuks.
+There is no BTS Skytrain access to this part of town, but there are plenty of taxis and tuk tuks to navigate the traffic.

 So whether you are travelling for pleasure or business, make Agoda Bangkok your preferred hotel booking partner.

-When planning your next Bangkok trip select from one of these many areas to stay described in my Bangkok Google map.
+When planning your next Thailand trip, explore each of the regions and select from one of these many areas to stay as shown described in my Bangkok Google Map.